Jharkhand CM's Delhi visits trigger speculations of possible shake-up in ruling alliance | Politics

 However, both the JMM and Congress have rubbished the claims of a possible shake-up and termed such claims as rumours.

-Another Congress legislator and Minister Dipika Padney Singh said: ''The speculations are absolutely wrong.
+Another Congress legislator and Minister Dipika Padney Singh said, ''The speculations are absolutely wrong.
 BJP is trying to spread rumours.
 The CM preferred to go to jail rather than bow before the BJP.
 The state's people gave a strong and one-sided mandate to the alliance, which is going to govern the state with firmness.''
-Former Jharkhand state president Rajesh Thakur blamed the BJP for rumours.
+Former Jharkhand Congress president Rajesh Thakur blamed the BJP for the rumours.

 JMM spokesperson and former MLA Kunal Sarangi dismissed the reports, saying, ''Jharkhand did not bow, and it will not do so.''
 Speculation was fuelled further by claims that the Sorens met a senior BJP leader in Delhi, alongside Governor Santosh Gangwar's meeting with Union Home Minister Amit Shah.